TheTessaMurphy/TheTessaMurphy.github.io/How to Create Express App.md

       //Variables containing data in different formats.
       var numbers = ["1942", "1984", "1995"];
-      var singers = [{"name":"Paul McCartney","age": "81", "birthplace": "Liverpool"},{"name":"Taylor Swift ","age":"34","birthplace":"West Reading, PA"}];
+      var singers = [{"name":"Paul McCartney","age": "81", "birthplace": "Liverpool"},
+                    {"name":"Taylor Swift ","age":"34","birthplace":"West Reading, PA"}];
       var greeting = "Are we having fun yet?";
       var foods = {"food" : "chocolate", "taste":"very very good", "necessary": "true"};

       //Variable containing the info that will be posted var data = {numbers:numbers, singers:singers, greeting:greeting, foods:foods}

-      /*To post to a file, you need the POST method, headers that define the type of content, in this case JSON, and the body, which defines the data you want to send to your JSON file.*/ fetch('/amendJsonFile', {                 //the url your sending your data to.
+      /*To post to a file, you need the POST method, headers that define the type of content, in this case JSON, and the body, which defines the data you want to send to your JSON file.*/
+      fetch('/amendJsonFile', {                 //the url your sending your data to.
           method: 'POST',
           headers: {